avitomar12/avitomar12/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently working on **Optimizations and Energy managment architecture**
+- 🌱 I’m currently working on **Optimizations and Energy Managment Architecture**
 - 📫 How to reach me: avitomar12@gmail.com